drakkan/sftpgo/README.md

 - Optional SCP support.
 - Prometheus metrics are exposed.
 - REST API for users and quota management and real time reports for the active connections with possibility of forcibly closing a connection.
-- Web based interface to manage users and connections.
+- Web based interface to easily manage users and connections.
 - Easy migration from Unix system user accounts.
 - Configuration is a your choice: JSON, TOML, YAML, HCL, envfile are supported.
 - Log files are accurate and they are saved in the easily parsable JSON format.